-Instructions for Applicators (Grantees): PDF Records
+Instructions for Applicators (Grantees/Construction Contractors): PDF Records preferred format for the data is an xml attachment.

-Pest Control Anticipated Application Record (Real Estate / Construction): This record must be completed and returned by January 10th of the application year.
-A separate record must be completed for each pest control category or change in chemical formulation.
-Once completed, data is sent to the assigned District Pest Manager.
-The preferred format for the data is an xml attachment.
 If this is not possible, the data may be returned saved in a PDF file.
 For instructions on how email data as an xml file from a PDF record using the record's 'Email Data' button, see Attachment 1.

+Pest Control Anticipated Application Record (Real Estate / Construction): This record must be completed and returned by February 15th of the application year.
+A separate record must be completed for each pest control category or change in chemical formulation.
+Once completed, data is sent to the District Pest Manager (NWW.DistrictPestManager@usace.army.mil).
+The

--Pesticide Application Sponsor block: This block of fields contains information about the person or agency for which the pesticide was applied; the beneficiary of the pest management action.
+- -Pesticide Application Sponsor block: This block of fields contains information about the person or agency for which the pesticide was applied; the beneficiary of the pest management action.
 The fields 'Grantee', 'Outgrant No', and 'For year' should be filled out when you receive the record.
-If not, contact the assigned Realty Specialist.

--Pest Control Category block: This block of fields contains information about the type of pest control proposed, categorized into one of three options: Chemical, Biological, and Mechanical.

---Chemical: Enter the product's label name in the 'Trade Name' field.
+If not, contact the assigned Realty Specialist. - -Pesticide Control Medium: This block contains information on the type of application, is it Terrestrial application (Above OHWM or Water's edge to OHWM) or an Aquatic application.
+Walla Walla District has two separate ESA consultation covering the type of application and these consultations dictate the types of chemicals, biological, and mechanical methods that can be used.
+Walla Walla District has to track these applications separately to meet reporting requirements under the district's Environmental Protection Agency (EPA) National Pollution Discharge Elimination System Pest General Permit. - -Treatment Control: This block of fields contains information about the type of pest control proposed, categorized into one of four options: Chemical, Biological, Manual, and Mechanical - --Chemical: Enter the aquatic registered product's label name in the 'Trade Name' field.
 The chemical must have an Active Ingredient from the approved list in the 'Active Ingredient (AI)' field.
 Enter the amount of Active Ingredient, in pounds in the 'Pounds of AI' field.
 Note that this is not the amount of chemical product as sold, but only the weight of the active ingredient.
-Add additional lines to the Pest Control Category Chemical table as needed to report each Active Ingredient proposed.

---Biological: Select the Biological control from the approved list.
+Add additional lines to the Pest Control Category Chemical table as needed to report each Active Ingredient proposed. - --Biological: Select the Biological control from the approved list.
 If a selection of Other is made, enter additional information in the 'Comments' block.
-Add additional lines to the Pest Control Category Biological table as needed to report each Biological control proposed.

---Mechanical: Select the Mechanical control from the approved list.
+Add additional lines to the Pest Control Category Biological table as needed to report each Biological control proposed. - --Mechanical: Select the Mechanical control from the approved list.
 If a selection of Other is made, enter additional information in the 'Comments' block.
-Add additional lines to the Pest Control Category Mechanical table as needed to report each Biological control proposed.
+Add additional lines to the Pest Control Category Mechanical table as needed to report each Mechanical control proposed. - --Manual: Select the Manual control from the approved list.
+If a selection of Other is made, enter additional information in the "Comments" Block.
+Add additional lines to the Pest Control Category Manual table as needed to report each Manual control proposed. - -Target Species block: First select from the 'Pest Category' field the class of pest to be controlled per the entry in the Pest Control Category block.
+Then select from the options in the 'Pest Name' field.
+Add additional lines to the Target Species table as needed to report each

+Target Species to be controlled.
+If a selection of Other is made, enter additional information in the 'Comments' block.